Educational technology: Assessment

 Summative assessments are more common in classrooms and are usually set up to be more easily graded, as they take the form of tests or projects with specific grading schemes.
 One huge benefit of tech-based testing is the option to give students immediate feedback on their answers.
 When students get these responses, they are able to know how they are doing in the class which can help push them to improve or give them confidence that they are doing well.
 Technology also allows for different kinds of summative assessment, such as digital presentations, videos, or anything else the teacher/students may come up with, which allows different learners to show what they learned more effectively.
-Teachers can also use technology to post graded assessments online so students to have a better idea of what a good project is.
+Teachers can also use technology to post graded assessments online for students to have a better idea of what a good project is.

 Electronic assessment uses information technology.
 It encompasses several potential applications, which may be teacher or student-oriented, including educational assessment throughout the continuum of learning, such as computerized classification testing, computerized adaptive testing, student testing, and grading an exam.
 E-Marking is an examiner-led activity closely related to other e-assessment activities such as e-testing, or e-learning which are student-led.
 E-marking allows markers to mark a scanned script or online response on a computer screen rather than on paper.

 There are no restrictions on the types of tests that can use e-marking, with e-marking applications designed to accommodate multiple choice, written, and even video submissions for performance examinations.
 E-marking software is used by individual educational institutions and can also be rolled out to the participating schools of awarding exam organizations.
 E-marking has been used to mark many well-known high stakes examinations, which in the United Kingdom include A levels and GCSE exams, and in the US includes the SAT test for college admissions.
 Ofqual reports that e-marking is the main type of marking used for general qualifications in the United Kingdom.

 In 2014, the Scottish Qualifications Authority (SQA) announced that most of the National 5 question papers would be e-marked.